Software Source Selection Consideration for Computer Systems & Software (CS&S) tasks includes:

 It’s should be the objective to select developers with sound approaches; applicable domain experience in the development of software-intensive systems; proven program management, systems engineering, and software engineering processes; and successful and relevant past performance.
 Therefore, the source selection strategy for CS&S is to solicit and evaluate proposal information with a focus in the following areas:

-- Soundness of the proposed CS&S approach, including CS&S architecture, and software development and integration approach.
+- The soundness of the proposed CS&S approach, including CS&S architecture, and software development and integration approach.

 - Offeror capability, as defined by internal process standards that form the foundation for and can be tailored to provide program-specific processes, evidence that the proposed processes are part of the company culture, and capable, adequate staffing and other resources.